-During the 1990s, Steve helped several Albanian university students, as well as personally sponsored two high school students to study in the United States.
+During the 1990s, Steve and his wife, Terri helped several Albanian university students, as well as personally sponsored two high school students to study in the United States.
 Both have received university degrees in the US.

 In the Winter of 2001, Steve returned to Boga, with the seeds of AAI in mind, and consulted with Marash Rakaj (AAI Albanian Manager) on how to contribute to education in the impoverished villages of the Malesia e Madhe.
-The outcome of these conversations was the delineation of the five programs that AAI has decided to concentrate on: School Libraries; School Supplies; English Language classes; School repairs; and Scholarships for promising students, especially girls to go out of the mountains to high school (see our projects for more information).
+The outcome of these conversations was the delineation of the five programs that AAI has decided to concentrate on: School Libraries; School Supplies; English Language classes; School repairs; and Scholarships for promising students, especially girls to go to university.

 Note from the President: